 Once the capacitor attains a high enough voltage the spark gap fires and conducts (Fig 2 below).
 The spark gap is now a short-circuit that completes the resonant circuit (shown in red) of the primary inductor and capacitor.

-The spark gap firing is virtually an instantaneous discharge of the capacitor energy into the inductor and is the same as the example of the sponge being instantaneously squeezed out.
+The spark gap firing is virtually an instantaneous discharge of the capacitor energy into the inductor and is like my earlier example of the sponge being instantaneously squeezed out.

-The inductor stores this energy in its magnetic field with the lines of force cutting into the secondary coil and inducing a voltage into it.
-Once the capacitor is empty the current flow into the inductor stops, and its magnetic field collapses causing a reverse current to flow back into the capacitor again.
+The inductor (the primary) stores this energy in its magnetic field with its lines of force cutting into the secondary coil (another inductor) and induces a voltage into it.
+Once the capacitor is empty, the current flow into the inductor stops, and its magnetic field collapses causing a reverse current (now fairly reduced) to flow back into the capacitor again.

-This back and forth diminishing cycle (called the 'Primary Ringdown') of capacitor to inductor and back, continues untill there is insufficient current flowing to keep the spark gap conducting.
-The point to remember is that every time the cycle occurs, more energy is transferred to the secondary, so the inductors magnetic field stores less energy on each cycle.
+This back and forth diminishing cycle (called the 'Primary Ringdown') of capacitor to inductor and back, continues until there is insufficient current flowing to keep the spark gap conducting.
+The point to remember is that every time this primary cycle occurs, more energy has also been transferred away to the secondary, so the primary inductor's magnetic field stores less and less energy on each cycle.

 Once the spark gap has quenched it allows the capacitor to get a fresh charge and the whole affair can start again.

-The amount of energy available to be sent to the primary (measured in Joules) is equal to the 0.5 x C x V^2
+The amount of energy available to the primary (measured in Joules) is 0.5 x C x V^2

 While the primary circuit is resonating and transferring its energy, the following is also occurring in the secondary circuit at the same time .........